LBL-EESA/alquimia-dev/doc/guidance.rst

 These conditions are then passed to Alquimia (a data structure is provided for that).
 Alquimia takes care of translating the condition constraint to the geochemical engine's internal format, which processes the condition as it were provided in its own input file.
-The concentration values and material property values are assigned to the cell of interest.
+The concentration values and property values are assigned to the cell of interest.

 The suggested call sequence in this mode of operation is given in the following
 pseudocode: